Supply Chain

 We seek to partner with suppliers who conduct their business in a way that is consistent with our culture and values.
 Our expectations of our suppliers include alignment with our:

 As stated in our Code of Business Conduct and Ethics policy, we have zero tolerance for human trafficking and slavery.
 Additionally, we strive to respect the rights of all stakeholders through our commitment to the Universal Declaration of Human Rights, OECD Guidelines for Multinational Enterprises, UN Guiding Principles on Business and Human Rights and the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work.
-Our Global Human Rights Policy reinforces our responsibility to respecting and promoting human rights in our relationships with our employees, suppliers and members of the communities in which we operate.
+Our Global Human Rights Policy reinforces our responsibility to respect and promote human rights in our relationships with our employees, suppliers and members of the communities in which we operate.

 Sustainable Supply Chain